electronstudio/pygame-zero-book/chapters/race.md

 ## Make the walls colourful

-Modify the line the sets the colour of the generated line to this:
+Modify the line that sets the colour of the generated line to this:

 ```python
         pretty_colour = (255, min(left_wall_x, 255), min(time * 20, 255))